meramiha/test-result-aggregator/README.md

 ## Build and run
 ### CMake

-Note that this option is only possible on Linux and MacOS.
+Note that this option is only possible on linux and mac.

-For it to work you need to have `ncurses` library on yout machine.
+For it to work you need to have `ncurses` library on your machine.

 Run this in the root of the project: